- Enables a great customer experience

 Test Case # 2 Replacing a legacy system

-Next, they needed to replace a legacy system built ten years ago, by a retiring employee.
+Next, they needed to replace a legacy system which had been built ten years ago, by a retiring employee.
 IT had searched for a viable replacement, but found nothing which made economic sense.
 It was a very niche application.

 Netcall Professional Services created something to replace the system and trained the team.
 They now run, manage and maintain it themselves.